rfg-modding/SyncFaction/README.md

     * modinfo description should be wrapped and have some offset
 20. ~~support mods working differently for steam/gog, eg with subfolders~~
 21. "restore to modded" - load list of mods back (should be stored separately)
+22. state is saved even if initial check isnt finished - is this OK?

 ## Dark Mode